mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 are:

 * Things like GHCJS will be able to use the package.

 * Pure Haskell is hopefully more cross-platform.
 Can't really tell whether there are any issues with compiling packages with C bits on Windows nowadays, because I have not had access to a Windows machine for 3 years.

 * The C implementation does not work correctly when the inputs contain characters from a tiny subset of Unicode that is represented by more than one `Word16` value per character.
 This subset includes historic scripts, emoji, and less-used Chinese ideographs.
 It would be good to make the functions work correctly with those characters as well.

 * One more proof that Haskell can be quite fast when it is necessary.

 ## Hamming distance

-I decided to start with the simplest algorithm in `text-metrics`: *Hamming distance*.
+I decided to start with the simplest algorithm in `text-metrics`: *hamming distance*.
 This distance is only defined for inputs of equal length, so the signature looks like this: